revature-13Aug18-java/code-sample-for-Jeffrey-Zhong/Project3/README.md

   </ul>
   <h4> Contribution </h4>
   <p>
   The project was a batch-wide project consisting of a 3 different teams: DevOps, Front-End, and Microservice.
 The microservice team split into three more sub teams: Users, Matching, and maps.
 With only 1 week for the 1st sprint, we decided to prioritize roles based on our strengths.
 I worked on the DevOps team specifically on the RDS.
 My role was to create a relational database for each of the microservice teams.
-My role also required me to make the data within the database was consistant within the fields on the front-end and user service.
+My role also required me to make the data within the database consistent with the fields on the front-end and user service.
   </p>

   ![alt text](https://github.com/revature-13Aug18-java/code-samples-for-Jeffrey-Zhong/blob/master/Database%20ERD/JPmorganDatabasepic.PNG)